idptools/metapredict/docs/usage/using-in-python.rst

 **Additional Usage:**

 **Save the output values -**
 By default the predict_disorder_fasta function will immediately return a dictionary.
 However, you can also save the output to a .csv file by specifying *save=True* and *output_path* ="*location you want to save the file to*".
 This will save a file called *predicted_disorder_values.csv* to the location you specify for the output_path.
-The first cell of each row will contain a fasta header and the subsequent cells will contain predicted consensus disorder values for the protein associated with the fasta header.
+The first cell of each row will contain a fasta header and the subsequent cells in that row will contain predicted consensus disorder values for the protein associated with the fasta header.

 **Example:**